 - The Upfront Theatre, owned by world-renowned comedian Ryan Stiles, will keep you warm with laughter.
 Their variety of improvised comedy shows are reliably hilarious and affordable.

-- We can’t leave out dance performance.
+- We can’t leave out dance performances.
 Kuntz and Company and Bellingham Repertory Dance offer several chances per year to catch contemporary and modern dance up close and personal.
-Their performances are meaningful, moving, and original.
+Their performances are meaningful, moving and original.

 5. Sip Brew, Wine and Spirits